All Episodes

 How do Mexicans today view this war?

-Well, as a disaster.
+Well, that's a disaster.

 Mexico lost the half of their own territory.

-It's called the Mexican American War in the U.S. What is it called here?
+It's called the Mexican-American War in the U.S. What is it called here?

-American invasion.
+Indación Americana, American invasion.

 This conflict matters today because a lot of people live in land that was taken from Mexico in this war, and they're not aware of that.

-I believe a lot of the immigration debate that's going on now operates in a vacuum where people are not realizing that in fact Mexicans are here in lands that once belonged to Mexico.
+I believe a lot of the immigration debate that's going on now operates in a vacuum where people are not realizing that, in fact, Mexicans are here in lands that once belonged to Mexico.

 Right.